vitotai/BrewPiLess/htmljs/README.md

 ## ToDo

 - add better mobile support
-- To drive consistency, perhaps the Waiting to Cool, Cooling, Heating text, etc on the STATUS could be color coded to match the colors that used to show under the graph.
+- the "Waiting to Cool, Cooling, Heating"-text, etc on the STATUS could be color coded to match the colors that used to show under the graph
-- On that point.
-I miss the heat/cool colors under the graph from the old one.
+- unified header for all pages
-- I would like to see all the pages unified with the same header (as the Graph and Control pages behave)
+- ~~missing the heat/cool colors under the graph from the old one~~